 7. Go global but add some specialist areas

-I have some property investments, other than our home, and some cash.
+I have some property investments (residential and commercial) and some cash.
 That means I’m happy to go all equities when it comes to my portfolio.
-I don’t have any fixed-income investments right now (although that’s something I am considering).
+I don’t have any fixed-income investments right now although that’s something I am looking at addressing to broaden my asset allocation.

 But I do have mainstream funds like Fundsmith Equity and Lindsell Train Global where there wasn’t an investment trust alternative (until recently with Smithson), or there was but it seemed a little too expensive (the massive premium on Lindsell Train Investment Trust).
 I also have a global equity tracker from Vanguard.